mH-13/sql-automation/beginner/04-sorting-data.md

 ### 1. Sorting by a Single Column

-To sort the data by a single column in ascending order:
+To sort the data by a single column (ascending):
 ```sql
 SELECT first_name, last_name
 FROM employees
 ORDER BY last_name;
 ```

-To sort the data by a single column in descending order:
+To sort the data by a single column (descending):
 ```sql
 SELECT first_name, last_name
 FROM employees
 ORDER BY last_name DESC;
 ```

 ### 2. Sorting by Multiple Columns

-You can sort by multiple columns by specifying them in the `ORDER BY` clause.
+by specifying them in the `ORDER BY` clause.
 The sorting is performed first by the first column, then by the second column, and so on.

 ```sql
 SELECT first_name, last_name, department
 FROM employees
 ORDER BY department, last_name;
 ```

-In this example, the data is sorted first by `department` in ascending order and then by `last_name` in ascending order within each department.
+the data is sorted first by `department` in ascending order and then by `last_name` in ascending order within each department.

 ### 3. Sorting by Column Position

-You can also sort by the position of the column in the `SELECT` statement.
+by the position of the column in the `SELECT` statement.
 This is useful when you don't want to specify the column names explicitly.

 ```sql
 SELECT first_name, last_name, department
 FROM employees
 ORDER BY 3, 2;
 ```

-In this example, the data is sorted first by the third column (`department`) and then by the second column (`last_name`).
+the data is sorted first by the third column (`department`) and then by the second column (`last_name`).

 ### 4. Sorting with NULL Values